OpenCHAMI/tutorial-2025/boot.md

 ## Prerequisites

 Make sure you have the `ochami` CLI installed and configued and that your access token is set and not expired.
-Refer to the [OpenCHAMI Installation guide](OpenCHAMI_Installation) for details on [installing the `ochami` tool](OpenCHAMI_Installation.md#install-and-configure-openchami-client) and [generating an access token](OpenCHAMI_Installation.md#generating-authentication-token).
+Refer to the [OpenCHAMI Installation guide](OpenCHAMI_Installation.md) for details on [installing the `ochami` tool](OpenCHAMI_Installation.md#install-and-configure-openchami-client) and [generating an access token](OpenCHAMI_Installation.md#generating-authentication-token).

+Also, make sure that you have gone through the [building and pushing images guide](images.md) as well as the [discovery guide](discovery.md) before proceeding.

 # Using `ochami` for Managing Boot Parameters